Memory Capacity of Recurrent Neural Networks with Matrix Representation: The Effects of External State Memory on State Dynamics

 where

-Looking at Equation \ref{fmc-mem} in the context of Equation \ref{mean-deriv}, we can see informally that due to the \textit{heavy} contribution from the memory towards all of the measures in Equation \ref{mean-cov-mem-dyn-sys}, the $\mJ_{k,k}^{\prime}$ seems to be much general and larger than $\mJ_{k,k}$ encountered earlier in the case without memory structure $\mQ$ (Equation \ref{fc}).
-More formally, using Equation \ref{mean-cov-mem-dyn-sys}, we get the following long form of FMC $\mJ\left( k \right) ^{\prime}$
+Looking at Eq. \ref{fmc-mem} from the context of Eq. \ref{mean-deriv}, we can see informally that due to the \textit{heavy} contribution from the memory towards all the measures in Eq. \ref{mean-cov-mem-dyn-sys}, the $\mJ_{k,k}^{\prime}$ seems to be much general and larger than $\mJ_{k,k}$ encountered earlier in the case without memory structure $\mQ$ (Eq. \ref{fc}).
+More formally, using Eq. \ref{mean-cov-mem-dyn-sys}, we get the following long form of FMC $\mJ\left( k \right) ^{\prime}$